 - are a high-net-worth individual

-- are an incorporated business owner and want to use life insurance to fund a buy sell agreement or buy key person life insurance without reducing the cash available for business or investment purposes.
+- want to use life insurance to fund a buy sell agreement or buy key person insurance without reducing the cash available for your business .

-An IFA can be set up in three ways:
+An immediate financing arrangement can be set up in three ways:

-- If you already have life insurance, you can use it for an IFA, provided your policy has cash value.
-Only full life insurance plans can be used for IFAs.
+- If you already have life insurance, you can use it for an immediate financing arrangement, provided your policy has cash value.
+Only permanent life insurance plans can be used for IFAs.
 Generally, you can borrow up to 80-90% of your policy’s cash value, though some financial institution may be willing to lend you 100%.
 Term life insurance, which does not accumulate wealth, is not suitable for this financial strategy.

-- If you do not have a life insurance policy or only have a term life plan in your name, you can take out a permanent life insurance policy.
+- If you do not have a permanent life insurance policy or only have a term life plan in your name, you can take one out.
 Once your policy has built up a sizable cash value, you can use it as loan collateral on some financial institution.
-Different full life insurance plans build cash value differently.
-If you are interested in an IFA, consider a plan that accumulates cash value quickly during the first few years.
+Different full life plans build cash value differently.
+If you are interested in an immediate financing arrangement, consider a plan that accumulates cash value quickly during the first few years.

 - If your policy does not have enough cash value, you can borrow an amount equaling 100% of the annual premium that has been paid.
 However, you will likely be required to use additional assets, like real estate or investments, as collateral.